Skip to main content

 Apply for Gold open access publishing funds

-Brunel University London currently supports open access publishing and archiving of journal articles and conference papers in line with the Open Access Mandate in the University's Research Integrity Code.
+Brunel University London currently supports open access publishing and archiving of peer-reviewed journal articles and conference papers in line with the Open Access Mandate in the University's Research Integrity Code.
+For information on open access publishing for monographs, see our guidance.

-The Brunel Open Access Publishing Fund supports open access publishing for eligible Brunel staff corresponding authors publishing research articles published in peer-reviewed journals and conference proceedings, who meet the eligibility requirements below.
-Outputs must also comply with the requirements for the selected publishing route and funder as detailed in Plan S and publishing your research
+The Brunel Open Access Publishing Fund supports open access publishing for Brunel staff corresponding authors publishing research articles published in peer-reviewed journals and conference proceedings, meeting all eligibility requirements below.
+Articles must comply with all applicable requirements for the selected publishing route and any funders directly acknowledged as detailed in Plan S and publishing your research

-On this page you can find information and guidance on:
+On this page you can find information on:

 Before you start, here is some general information about the Brunel Open Access Publishing Fund.